postfiatorg/xrpl-ssl-diagnostic/README.md

 # SSL Certificate Diagnostic Tool

-A Python-based diagnostic tool for analyzing SSL/TLS certificates across multiple endpoints.
+A Python-based diagnostic tool for analyzing SSL/TLS certificates across multiple endpoints on the XRPL.
 This tool helps system administrators and developers verify SSL configurations and certificate validity.

 ## Features